 The reason why there is a wilderness area near the Jordan is due to an effect called the 'rain shadow.'
 As weather travels eastward over this part of the world, it encounters the hills of Judea lying east of Jerusalem.
 As warm, moist air from the Mediterranean rises toward the top of the hills, it condenses and drops its moisture just before crossing over the hill tops.
 The now dryer air continues its journey eastward toward the river.

 This dry strip of land that runs alongside the Jordan River and Dead Sea receives roughly a quarter of the total amount of rainfall that places like eastern Jerusalem are blessed with.
+Such a small amount of rain would, naturally, produce a wilderness area.

 The most well-known reference to the wilderness of Judea is in regard to Jesus' temptation by Satan the devil.
 The book of Luke records how, for a period of 40 days and 40 nights, Satan tempted Jesus to sin.
 References to Jesus' temptation are also in Matthew 4 and Mark 1.
 Luke records three specific temptations brought by the devil.
 The first temptation was to eat food while Jesus was fasting (Luke 4:3).
 The second was to be given immediate power over the world (verses 5 - 7).
 The third was to test God's love for him (verse 9).
 Although Luke only lists three times the devil tried to deceive Jesus, other Scriptures indicate that Christ was tempted to sin the ENTIRE time he fasted (Mark 1:13, Luke 4:2).